Solving debts: the cooperative

 Liability for debts

-A cooperative is a (a rechtspersoon in Dutch).
-This means that in principle you are not liable for company debts.
+A cooperative is a (rechtspersoon).
+This means that in principle you are not liable for its debts.
 There are some exceptions to this rule.
 Directors are liable if there has been misconduct that has led to bankruptcy, or if the cooperative has not been registered with the Business Register yet.
 Read more about .

 The articles of association list the liability of the members upon dissolution or bankruptcy.
 There are 3 options: